Anderson-Lab/anderson-lab.github.io/data_301_2021_summer/home.md

 * There is this notion that great scientists/mathematicians/human beings are born as great in those respects.
 Not true.
 * A lot of my own thinking is driven by my own experiences.
 The education system almost completely missed for me.
 I did not focus or engage with school until fortune intervened on my behalf.
 I moved from Maryland to Ohio in my junior year of HS.
 It was only because of a conversation while onboarding at that new school.
 They asked me to select my own classes for the first time in my life.
 I had the power because I was a transfer student.
 I thought what the hell, I'll jump into all these honors and AP classes.
 And they were hard.
 But C's in hard classes became B's in hard classes became A's in college.
 It wasn't that my brain wasn't as good as other students.
 I just hadn't exercised it as much as some of my peers.
 We can all grow and improve.
 I still try to grow in the same way as before.
 To push myself and not just choose things that are easy for me.
 Choose the path that is hard.
 Spend time on what interests you.

-Labs and assignments: 60% (A new lab will be posted once week)
+Labs and assignments: 50% (A new lab will be posted once week)
 * The primary form of labs and assignments will be programming exercises with open ended questions throughout.

 * Unless specified otherwise, labs and assignments will be submitted to GitHub classroom.
 A link to each lab and assignment will be available on Canvas.
 * A new lab is posted every week, so I encourage you to complete one a week, but as stated above, submitting late will not affect your grade.
 * Mastery interpretation: You are attempting to master topic modules.
 Some may be harder than others based on your background.
 I am not taking lab points away from you.
-You are pushing your grade up from 0% on the labs to a max of 60%.
+You are pushing your grade up from 0% on the labs to a max of 50%.
 This part of the class is like going to the gym.
 It is at times not as exciting as a project, but it is here where we build your core.

 Project: 30%
 * All projects are student centered and student driven.
 I am not assigning or pushing structure upon you.
 Mastery is only achieved on the project by taking ownership of your learning through knowledge creation.
 * You are to select an ongoing competition on Kaggle and compete.
 You will be graded based on your weekly summaries of progress (10%/30%) and on your final report (20%/30%)
 * Your weekly summaries will be done via video on flipgrid.com.
 Links will be posted in Canvas.

-Participation: 10%
+Participation: 20%
 * We will be conducting this class using a variety of technologies (Slack, JupyterHub, etc).
 It is important you contribute to the class on these platforms.
 * The biggest way to participate in this class is to show up to class, and to measure this I am requiring you to submit your answers to the questions and exercises completed in class online through Canvas.
 We will develop answers for these in class, so they are graded for participation.
 I will set the due dates in Canvas, and we will stick to those :)
+* A typical Chapter will be worth 3 participation points.
+You will get 3/3 for good participation, etc.

 Overall, we are trying to encourage a growth mindset.
 Take time to master things.
 Work on improving what you aren't good at.
 Maybe that is communication.
 Maybe that is programming.
 Maybe it is working with creating new knowledge (i.e., project).